 Contributing Guide

-Welcome!
+Welcome.
 This guide contains everything you need to know to contribute to the homelab project, from setting up your local environment to my standards for pull requests.

 I'm currently the only person maintaining this repository, and I'd be happy to have help.
 Whether it's fixing a typo, updating a Helm chart, or adding a new application, your contributions are welcome.
 To keep things organized, I've adopted some standard open-source practices like conventional commits.